 The court may give you everything a divorce does, but does not end the marriage.
 You are still married.
-Legal Separation has more info.
+Read Legal Separation.

 No. There is no legal “annulment” action in Washington.
 Legal Separation has more info.

 You file for divorce only if you are married.
 If you are in a registered domestic partnership, you file to end your partnership.
-Our Filing to End Your Domestic Partnership packet has forms and instructions.
+Use our File to End Your Domestic Partnership packet.